 by Lindsay Andrews

-Many manufacturers utilize lean technics to help improve manufacturing processes.
+Many manufacturers utilize lean techniques to help improve manufacturing processes.
 In addition to the manufacturing process, the concepts of lean can extend to various other aspects of the business including accounting.
 There are five principles of lean and each one of these principles has applications to accounting departments.

 1) Creating Customer Value